Key takeaways

 4. Rule-based access control (RuBAC)

-Rule-based access control features an algorithm that changes a user’s access permissions based on a number of qualifying factors such as the time of day.
+Rule-based access control features an algorithm that changes a user’s access permissions based on qualifying factors, such as the time of day.

-Another example is an office that’s only accessible to certain users during business hours.
+Another example is an office accessible only to certain users during business hours.
 In this scenario, a manager with different permissions can still access the office when others can’t.

 Which is the best access control model?